 Nozzles have evolved in design.
 The thinnest walled nozzles work best since they can reach components on assemblies that are densely populated.
 A thick-walled nozzle might not fit, necessitating time-consuming and tricky manual removal of adjacent components.

 The argument against outer edge heating maintains that the component is designed to see reflow temperatures.
-Any argument that one can effectively heat the leads of a part, which is designed to dissipate heat and not the body of the package, is nonsense.
-The entire package reaches reflow temperature during the reflow cycle no matter where the hot air is directed.
-Besides, if the part is defective and is being replaced, the point is moot.
+An argument that you can effectively heat the leads of a part, and not the body of the component package, to remove it may be asking for a challenge.
+The entire package reaches reflow temperature during the normal reflow cycle.
+And, if the part is defective and is being replaced, the point is moot.

 Circuit Board Positioning

 Positioning of the circuit board during rework is also critical.
-Circuit boards should be properly positioned in a fixture prior to removal.
+Circuit boards should be properly positioned in a fixture before removal.
 Positioning means placing the circuit board so that it is absolutely perpendicular to the heating nozzle and the correct distance below the nozzle.

 If positioned too high, hot air will heat too wide an area and extend the dwell times.
 If positioned too low, the nozzle efficiency is reduced leading to possible overheating.
 Follow the hot air system manufacturer's instructions and experiment on your own with practice boards to find the best parameters for you.

-Prior to applying these masks, which can be done quickly, pre-bake the PCB to remove moisture from the assembly, minimizing the potential for delamination, measling or popcorning of components.
+Prior to applying these masks, which can be done quickly, pre-bake the circuit board assembly to remove moisture and minimize the potential for delamination, measling or popcorning of components.

-Preheating also shortens the ramp to reflow temperature, minimizing thermal stress in the board.
+Preheating also shortens the ramp to reflow temperature, minimizing thermal stress on the board.
 The baking time may vary.
 Follow IPC guidelines.